\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: The run

 Note that the wind in both modes is ejected in the form of purely bipolar outflows, based on the angular momentum of gas and stars within $R_0$.
 The wind velocity in the jet mode is capped at $15000 \, \rm km/s$ (as opposed to $7000$~km/s in original {\sc Simba}) when the Eddington rate drops below $f_{\rm Edd} \leq 0.02$.
 There is another condition to trigger jet mode -- the minimum BH mass has to be greater than $10^{7.5} \Msun$.
 X-ray feedback only operates when the `jet mode' AGN feedback is in action, and it further has to meet another two conditions: $M_* > 10^9 \Msun$ and $M_{\rm gas}/M_{\rm baryon} < 0.2$.
 The $M_*$ condition is raised with respect to the original {\sc Simba} model, owing to the lower resolution.

-Another new feature of the {\sc Simba} simulation, the on-the-fly dust production and destruction model, is also employed in \simba, unchanged.
+Another novel feature of the {\sc Simba} simulation, the on-the-fly dust production and destruction model, is also employed in \simba, unchanged.
 This model is quite successful in reproducing galaxy dust properties over cosmic time \citep{Li2019}.